-(This is often refered to as a Chrismon.
-See also Iota-Chi Cross and other Chrismons.)
-This XP combination also became the monogram of Constantine.
+Often refered to as a Chrismon, the XP combination became the monogram of Constantine.
 Coincidentally, the labarum was similar to an existing pagan emblem used as a standard by the Roman cavalry.
 Constantine was the Pontifex Maximus, chief priest of the classical Roman Pagan religion.
 So it's easy to see why he warmed to the symbol.

 During the Second World War, Hitler hid behind the Catholic Church and the Swastika Cross to persecute the Jews.
 And today, the current bellicose 'war on terror' (the absurd and tragic war on reality) hosted by 'Christian' nations hiding behind their cross, has led to increased persecution of Muslims.
 There has been slaughter of Muslims by Christians in Kosovo; genocide by Muslims, Roman Catholics, and Serbian Orthodox followers against each other in Bosnia-Herzegovina; mass murder of Roman Catholics by Muslims in East Timor, and...